-Mr. Paul Kwesi Ntaanu, Founder and Technical Director, Sericulture Promotion and Development Association, once made the audacious claim that “the silk industry is even more profitable than cocoa”
+Mr. Paul Kwesi Ntaanu, Founder and Technical Director of, Sericulture Promotion and Development Association, once made the audacious claim that “the silk industry is even more profitable than cocoa”

 He said a farmer could plant 4,000 mulberry trees just as cassava sticks are planted on an acre of land and “at any given time the leaves of the 4,000 trees can feed 80,000 worms which can produce 100 kilos per a season for at least six to eight seasons in a year.”

 The significant inroads made since the introduction of sericulture is a soothing development that is in line with perhaps government’s most ambitious policy initiative-to achieve a Ghana beyond aid.
 If Ghana Beyond Aid will prove successful, it will largely depend on innovative and transformative alternatives like sericulture.

 Indeed revamping and strategically positioning Sericulture would naturally speed up efforts by government to diversify export commodities and specifically find worthy competition for Ghana’s primary export cash crop-cocoa.

 A local Sericulture industry built on the fulcrum of productivity and just recompense will certainly create an avalanche of job opportunities in Ghana and consequently turn around the fortunes of people, households and businesses.